MichaMican/TelegramSBRBot/README.md

 ## Special Thanks
-Special Thanks to [Joseph Paul](https://jsph.pl/) for letting me use his [RandomUslessFactsAPI](https://uselessfacts.jsph.pl/) as a source for the FunFact "subscribtion" service
+Special Thanks to [Joseph Paul](https://jsph.pl/) for letting me use his [RandomUslessFactsAPI](https://uselessfacts.jsph.pl/) as a source for the FunFact "subscription" service